monome/docs/docs/crow/index.md

 (CV output 1 ramps to 3 volts over 0.9 seconds)
 ```

-Crow integrates with norns, and also connects to computers running Max, Max for Live, and other applications which speak serial.
-We created a simple application called Druid to facilitate conversation.
-Crow becomes a programmable CV and II interface.

 Crow also stores a complete script, so that without a USB connection it can continue to run, responding to CV input and II messages.

 A collaboration by Whimsical Raps and monome.